PPL-IIITA/ppl-assignment-shaken-notstirred/README.md

 Q10:

 Match-making and Allocation of gifts is done between top k of the given entities in this Question.The answer is stored in a file 'couple.txt'(UTF-8 format).A template class is made that is generic and that returns k random values irrespective of the type of object.The answer is stored in a file 'answer.txt'(UTF-8 format)
+***************************************
+PHASE-3

+The codes of all previous Qs have been modified to handle Exception Handling.

+Q1-Q2 are not uploaded again because each of them constitute of a basic algorithm which has been used a number of times in the questions further in which Exceptions have been handled prperly.

+Following Exceptions can be handled in every code.

+-> File Not Found Exception
+-> Array Index Out Of Bounds Exception
+-> Arithematic Exception
+-> Null Pointer Exception
+-> Number Format Exception

+The projects have been made in a way that any one of all possible Exceptions is triggered and the corresponding notification is printed on the console.

+Q3:

+File 'gift.txt' is missing.So, a file not found exception is encountered.

+Q4:

+Array index one more than the size of array is refered to on line 43 in the main class.So, an Array Index Out Of Bounds Exception is encountered.

+Q5:

+A number is being divided by 0 on line 119 in the main class.So, an Arithematic Exception is encoutered.

+Q6:

+A typo in file name has led to a File Not Found Exception.The project expects a file called 'girl.txt' instead of which the file name in the concerned location is 'girll.txt'.

+Q7:

+Due to a change in loop upper bound, an input of type String is being given to the variable of type int.This is causing a Number Format Exception.

+Q8:

+Array index one & 2 more than the size of array is refered to on line 75 in the main class.So, an Array Index Out Of Bounds Exception is encountered.

+Q9:

+A variable in the termination condition of loop on line 39 is being divided by 0.So, an Arithematic Exception is encountered.

+Q10:

+File 'boy.txt' is not found at its place.So, a File Not Found Exception is encountered.